 Additionally, gifted services, special education, remedial education, and English to Speakers of Other Languages (ESOL) programs are provided for all students meeting the criteria for services.

 Ninth Grade Academies

 The concept of Ninth Grade Academies has been implemented in some Carroll County high schools.
 The purpose of the Ninth Grade Academy is to assist incoming students in becoming fully integrated into high school life by creating the best teaching and learning environment possible.
 Ninth Grade Academy does this by organizing students and faculty into a learning community that focuses on connecting students to other students, to faculty, and to academic areas and resources.
 As a result of these connections, it is expected that students will be able to show evidence of positive learning outcomes and that this foundation will ensure the successful graduation of all students.

 Students entering ninth grade for the first time during 2008/09 or subsequent school years are eligible for a Career Pathway Completion Seal by completing four (4) units with three (3) of the four (4) units in the same career concentration area.

 Carroll County Scholar

-Graduating seniors who earn a total of 23 units and maintain a grade point average (GPA) of 3.5 or above on a 4 point scale in the core courses of English, math, science, social studies, and foreign language will be recognized as Carroll County Scholars.
+Graduating seniors who earn a total of 23 units and maintain a grade point average (GPA) of 4.0 or above in the core courses of English, math, science, social studies, and foreign language will be recognized as Carroll County Scholars.
 All courses taken in the core content area will be calculated into the grade point average, including repeated courses.